dhellmann/pymotw-3/source/internet_protocols.rst

 first, to comply with the message format standard.

-Well-behaved clients that access many sites as a spider or crawler should use :mod:`http.robotparser` to ensure they have permission before placing a heavy load on the remote server.
+Well-behaved clients that access many sites as a spider or crawler should use :mod:`urllib.robotparser` to ensure they have permission before placing a heavy load on the remote server.

 To create a custom web server with Python, without requiring any